keplerproject/wsapi/doc/us/index.md

 also influenced by Python's [WSGI](http://wsgi.org/wsgi) (PEP 333).
 It's not a direct clone of either of them, though, and tries to follow standard Lua idioms.

+WSAPI is free software and uses the same license as Lua 5.1

 ## Status

 Current version is 1.0.
 It was developed for Lua 5.1.